Leptonic $CP$ Violation and Leptogenesis in Minimal Supersymmetric SU(4)$_c \times$SU(2)$_L \times$SU(2)$_R$

-\baselineskip 18pt The solar and atmospheric neutrino oscillation have established non-zero neutrino masses and mixings between different neutrino flavors.
-Two mass squared differences and two mixing angles relevant for the solar and atmospheric neutrinos are measured with good accuracy.
-The neutrino oscillation parameters to be determined in future experiments include the so-called reactor angle $\theta_{13}$, Dirac CP-phase $\delta_{CP}$ in the Pontecorvo-Maki-Nakagawa-Sakata (PMNS) mixing matrix, and the ordering of the neutrino mass eigenvalues.
-The T2K collaboration \cite{T2K} has recently reported a non-zero value for $\theta_{13}$ at the 2.5$\sigma$ confidence level.
-Following the T2K results, the MINOS collaboration \cite{MINOS} has reported that their data is consistent with the T2K results, while disfavoring $\theta_{13}=0$ at the 89\% confidence level.
-In the not too distant future, the accuracy of measurements for masses, mixing angles and CP-phase in the lepton sector should be comparable to that in the quark sector.
-A precise information of quark and lepton mass matrices could provide important clues regarding the origin of fermion masses, flavor mixings and CP-violations which, most likely, comes from new physics beyond the standard model (SM).
+The neutrino oscillation phenomena have established non-zero neutrino masses and mixings between different neutrino flavors.
+Two neutrino mass squared differences and three mixing angles in the Pontecorvo-Maki-Nakagawa-Sakata (PMNS) mixing matrix are measured with good accuracy.
+The neutrino oscillation parameters to be determined in future experiments include the Dirac $CP$-violating phase ($\delta_{CP}$) in the PMNS mixing matrix and the ordering of the neutrino mass eigenvalues.
+The recent results by the T2K experiment \cite{T2K} strongly indicate a $CP$-violation in the lepton sector with the Dirac $CP$-violating phase of around $\delta_{CP}=\frac{3 \pi}{2}$.
+The T2K results are also consistent with the results by the NO$\nu$A experiment \cite{NOVA}.
+In the not too distant future, the accuracy of measurements for the $CP$-violating phase will be significantly improved.
+A precise information of quark and lepton mass matrices could provide important clues regarding the origin of fermion masses, flavor mixings and $CP$-violations which, most likely, comes from new physics beyond the Standard Model (SM).

 In order to explain the observed neutrino masses and flavor mixings, we need to extend the SM.
-The type I seesaw mechanism \cite{Seesaw} is one of the more promising ways not only to incorporate the neutrino masses and flavor mixings but to also explain the tiny of neutrino masses naturally.
+The type I seesaw mechanism \cite{Seesaw} is one of the promising ways not only to incorporate the neutrino masses and flavor mixings but to also explain the tiny of neutrino masses naturally.
 A class of supersymmetric (SUSY) grand unified theories (GUT) has attracted much interest in this regard.
 In addition to providing a resolution of the gauge hierarchy problem, the paradigm of SUSY grand unification is also supported by the successful unification of the three SM gauge couplings at the GUT scale, $M_{GUT} \simeq 2 \times 10^{16}$ GeV.
 Among several possibilities, SO(10) unification is one of the more compelling ones, with the quark and lepton multiplets of each generation unified in a ${\bf 16}$ dimensional representation along with a right-handed neutrino.
 The seesaw mechanism is also automatically implemented, being associated with the breaking of SO(10) symmetry to the SM gauge group at $M_{GUT}$, which is fairly close to the desired seesaw scale.